Sofianel5/bcfinal/README.md

 ## What Precalculus Principles are Involved in This Project?

-## What precalculus principles are involved in this project?

 ## Glossary of Functions
 ### In mnist_nn.py (handwriting recognition)
 `encode_one_hot`:  Converts a value of enumerated type into a one-hot encoding.
 For instance the number 3, if only the values from 0-9 are possible would become [0,0,0,1,0,0,0,0,0,0] after being run through this function.